layeredbooks/intocomputers/doc/systemc_tlm_mac.md

     make -j check

-which takes some time to execute.
+which might take some time to execute.

 As a last step, we can install by doing